LuChenLab/SCAPE/README.md

 Usage: main.py prepare [OPTIONS]

 Options:
-  --gtf TEXT     The gtf (gz or not) file for preparing utr and intron region.
+  --gtf TEXT     The gtf (gz or not, but must be sorted) file for preparing utr and intron region.
                  [required]

   --prefix TEXT  The prefix of output bed file.